Guessing random additive noise decoding with symbol reliability information (SRGRAND): Empirical Performance Evaluation

-\tb{ For any $[n,k]$ pair we can construct systematic binary RLCs by making a random generator matrix $\left[I^{k\times k} | \LC^{k\times n-k}\right]$, where $I^{k\times k}$ is the identity matrix and the entries of the random check matrix $\LC^{k\times n-k}$ are independent Bernoulli 1/2 random variables.
-To check if $y^n$ is a member of the code-book, one can test if $y^k \LC^{k\times n-k}\MYEQ (y_{k+1},\ldots,y_n)$, obviating the need for the receiver to determine the associated check matrix.
-Consistently with theoretical results, in the empirical evaluation codes are re-randomized after each use.
-In practice, that could be achieved by the sender and receiver sharing a seed for the random number generator from which the check matrix is derived. }
+Since the 1960s, RLCs have been known to be capacity-achieving if twined with ML decoding \cite{Gal68} with the same error exponents as those for uniform-at-random codebooks \cite{DZF16}.
+Those results hinge on a proof that at high rates the average RLC is a good one.
+The lack of an efficient decoder that can accurately decode any linear, high-rate codebook has meant, however, that this avenue is little explored.
+Here we consider the application of GRANDAB and SRGRANDAB for decoding RLCs.
+For any $[n,k]$ pair we can construct systematic binary RLCs by making a random generator matrix $\left[I^{k\times k} | \LC^{k\times n-k}\right]$, where $I^{k\times k}$ is the identity matrix and the entries of the random check matrix $\LC^{k\times n-k}$ are independent Bernoulli 1/2 random variables.
+To check if $y^n$ is a member of the codebook, one can test if $y^k \LC^{k\times n-k}\MYEQ (y_{k+1},\ldots,y_n)$, obviating the need for the receiver to determine the associated check matrix.
+Consistently with theoretical results, in an empirical evaluation codes are re-randomized after each use.
+In practice, the sender and receiver could share a seed for the random number generator from which the check matrix is produced.

-\tb{ Fig.~\ref{fig:6} also reports the BLER and complexity performance of GRANDAB and SRGRANDAB for [128,99] RLCs, so that the results are directly comparable to those for RM codes.
+Fig.~\ref{fig:6} also reports the BLER and complexity performance of GRANDAB and SRGRANDAB for [128,99] RLCs, so that the results are directly comparable to those for RM codes.
 With hard detection ML decoding by GRANDAB, it can be seen that RLCs slightly outperform RM codes, leading to better BLER and comparable decoding complexity.
-This result is potentially surprising as the re-randomisation in the RLC would lead one to suspect that some codes are poor performers, but is consistent with theory that says that randomly selected linear codes are typically good.
+This result is potentially surprising as the re-randomization in the RLC would lead one to suspect that some codes are poor performers, but is consistent with theory that says that RLCs are typically good.
 The provision of symbol reliability information changes matters and SRGRANDAB gets equally good performance from both RM and RLCs.
-The use of RLCs, which necessitates the existence of a universal decoder, holds appeal as changing code-books may provide enhanced security, and these results suggest there is nothing to be lost in terms of error performance in using them.}
+The use of RLCs, which necessitates a universal decoder, holds appeal as changing codebooks may provide enhanced security, and our results suggest there is no loss in terms of error performance in using them.